KreatorXoX/KreatorXoX/README.md

-# Hello World! 👋
+Hello World! 👋

-I'm Gorkem, a seasoned Civil Engineer turned passionate Developer with 7 years of experience in the construction industry.
-In 2021, I started a coding journey, and now I'm on a mission to build innovative solutions and create seamless user experiences.
+I'm Gorkem, a seasoned Civil Engineer turned passionate Developer with 8 years of experience in the construction industry.
+In 2021, I embarked on a coding journey, and now I'm on a mission to build innovative solutions and create seamless user experiences.

-## 🚀 Tech Stack
+🚀 Tech Stack
-- 💻 Languages: TypeScript, JavaScript, C#, Python (learning)
-- 🌐 Frameworks: MERN Stack (MongoDB, Express.js, React, Node.js), Next.js
+💻 Languages: TypeScript, JavaScript, C#, Python (learning), and Suomi (Finnish) 🌐 Frameworks: MERN Stack (MongoDB, Express.js, React, Node.js), Next.js 💪 Motto: Etiäppäin, sanoi mummo lumessa

-## 👷‍♂️ Background
+👷‍♂️ Background
 With a solid foundation in Civil Engineering, I've honed my problem-solving skills and attention to detail.
 Now, I apply that same diligence to crafting robust and efficient software solutions.

-## 🌱 Learning
+🌱 Learning
-I'm currently excited about Web3 and ML,
+I'm currently curious about Machine Learning and getting up to speed with Next.js, especially its newest features like React Server Components etc., to become a well-rounded full-stack developer.

+📚 Profile Notes
-This profile is like my online notebook where I keep track of what I'm learning.
+This profile is my online notebook where I keep track of my learning journey.
 You'll find code examples, projects I'm working on, and experiments I'm trying.

 Feel free to look around!
-If you know something about Web3, ML or React/Nextjs in general, let me know!
-I'd love to learn from you.
+If you have insights about Machine Learning or the latest in Next.js, I'm all ears!

 Let's build the future of the internet together!